xg590/IoT/Comm/README.md

 ```
 ### Wireless protocol: LoRa
 * LoRa: Long Range communication
 * A practical analog singal is typically not pure in frequency.
 For example, our voice is a combination of sine waves.
-If we do a fourier transform, we will see a frequency specturm.
+If we do a fourier transform, we will see a broad frequency specturm.
 If our voice undergoes the frequency modulation, the modulated signal will produce a frequency specturm as well.
-* The frequency of digital signal is fixed.
-When we send out a message, it is digitally coded in a sequence of 0 and 1.
+* When we send out a message, it is digitally coded by our microprocessor/microcontroller in a sequence of 0 and 1.
 The frequency of this sequence is fixed.
-We choose to frequency-modulate it and get a modulated analog signal.
+This sequence then goes through LoRa module, where it undergoes frequency modulation and a modulated analog signal leaves transmitter antenna.
 This modulated signal varies in frequency.
-The frequency of frequency varying is determined by Spreading factor.
+The signal spreads across frequency domain.
+The frequency of <i>frequency varying</i> is determined by Spreading factor.
-  * Spreading Factor:  But LoRa use CSS (Chirp Spread Spectrum) tech to modulate it.
-The frequency of modulated signal spreads across a broad spectrum.
+  * Spreading Factor: LoRa use CSS (Chirp Spread Spectrum) tech to modulate the digital signal.
 (DSSS spread the bandwidth at a higher fixed frequency; CSS spread the frequecy at the same bandwidth)
-  * Bandwidth
+  * Bandwidth: Varying range of modulated signal on frequency domain.
   * Coding Rate: Code Rate is the degree of redundancy implemented by the forward error correction (FEC)
 used to detect errors and correct them
-  * Programmed Preamble: LoRa
+  * Preamble: The modulated signal begins with repeated wave pattern.